 Astigmatism is caused when either the cornea or the lens behind it is an irregular shape.
 This can make wearing contact difficult and uncomfortable.

 Specially designed lenses correct this curve, allowing the wearer to see clearly.
 If you have astigmatism and are interested in contacts, call Dr. Amy Walden and Associates to have an optometrist assess your eyes and suggest the best type of lens for you.

 Post-Refractive Surgery (such as Lasik)

 If still need corrective contact lenses after your LASIK or other refractive surgery, our Noblesville Eye Doctors can recommend the type of lens to best suit your needs.
-Lasik and other refractive surgery can alter the shape of cornea, making traditional contacts ineffective or uncomfortable.
-Optometrists will often recommend either a hybrid contact lens, which offers the vision correcting benefits of a rigid lens while providing the comfort of a soft lens or a high definition lens that can correct refractive problems that may remain after surgery and provide a sharper vision to the wearer.
+Lasik and other refractive surgery can alter the shape of the cornea, making traditional contacts ineffective or uncomfortable.
+Optometrists will often recommend either a hybrid contact lens, which offers the vision-correcting benefits of a rigid lens while providing the comfort of a soft lens, or a high-definition lens that can correct refractive problems that may remain after surgery and provide sharper vision to the wearer.

 Follow Up Eye Doctor Appointments

 After one of our trained optometrists has fitted you with contacts, we recommend scheduling a follow up appointment to check your eyes.
 An optometrist will be able to detect warning signs, even if you aren’t experience any difficulties.
 At the follow up appointment, one of our trained optometrist confirm that the fit is comfortable and the vision is improved.
 A dye may be used to see if the contact lenses have been causing damage to the cornea or drying out the eyes too much.